The wedding guide: how to pull off your outfit (1/4)

 2. A suit to highlight your sense of propriety, your discreet elegance and your humility

-But that's not all !
+But that's not all!

 But if you want to go a little further with a costume that perfectly matches the season and your desires, here is a guide to colors and patterns.

-First, a small point which is important:
+First, a small point that is important:

-Opt for natural materials: cotton, linen, cashmere, wool, silk.
+Choose natural materials: cotton, linen, cashmere, wool, silk.

-And wool in summer, against all odds, is still just as useful for its thermoregulation capabilities.
+And wool in summer, against all expectations, is still just as useful for its thermoregulation capabilities.
 You will simply have to choose a fresco or at least a cold wool in a light weight .

-moodboard pattern wedding suit gray blue
+moodboard wedding motif gray blue suit

-moodboard wedding pattern gray blue beige
+moodboard wedding motif gray blue beige

 moodboard winter wedding motif anthracite gray midnight blue

-3. How to subtly play with patterns
+3. How to subtly play on patterns

-moodboard wedding pattern turquoise blue tie
+moodboard wedding motif turquoise blue tie

 Integrate a pattern into your outfit